p4lang/p4c/backends/p4tools/modules/testgen/README.md

 --input-branches selectedBranches            List of the selected branches which should be chosen for selection.
 --track-branches                             Track the branches that are chosen in the symbolic executor.
 This can be used for deterministic replay.
 --with-output-packet                         Produced tests must have an output packet.
 --exploration-strategy SymbolicExecutor   Selects a specific exploration strategy for test generation.
-Options are: DEPTH_FIRST, RANDOM_BACKTRACK, BOUNDED_RANDOM_BACKTRACK, GREEDY_STATEMENT_SEARCH, DETERMINISTIC_STATEMENT_SEARCH, RANDOM_STATEMENT_SEARCH, and LINEAR_ENUMERATION.
+Options are: DEPTH_FIRST, RANDOM_BACKTRACK, GREEDY_STATEMENT_SEARCH, and RANDOM_STATEMENT_SEARCH.
 Defaults to DEPTH_FIRST.
---pop-level popLevel                         Sets the fraction for multiPop exploration; default is 3 when meaningful strategy is activated.
---linear-enumeration linearEnumeration       Max bound for vector size in LINEAR_ENUMERATION; defaults to 2.
 --saddle-point saddlePoint                   Threshold to invoke multiPop on RANDOM_STATEMENT_SEARCH.
 --print-traces                               Print the associated traces and test information for each generated test.
 --print-steps                                Print the representation of each program node while the stepper steps through the program.